Kufic: Square Kufic

 Square Kufic (ٱلْكُوفِيّ ٱلمُرَبَّع), also sometimes known as banna'i (بَنَائِيّ, "masonry" script), is a bare Arabic writing form that developed in the 12th century.
-Square Kufic was originally created in Iranian architecture with bricks and tiles functioning as pixels.
+Invented in Iraq, it was prominently used in Iranian architecture with bricks and tiles functioning as pixels.
 Legibility is not a priority of this script.

 The Syrian calligrapher Mamoun Sakkal described its development as an "exceptional step towards simplification in Kufic styles that evolved towards more complexity in the preceding centuries".

 In recent years, this calligraphy form has been receiving more popularity for use in ornaments (such as in decorated clocks, frames, stickers), logos (that usually implies Islamic enterprises in government and private sectors), and even in freestyle Arabic calligraphy competitions.
 There has been a disciplined approach of creating Square Kufic calligraphy.
-This controlled method of creation preserved basic and accurate features of Arabic letters with little compromises, if any.
+This controlled method of creation preserved basic and accurate features of Arabic letters with few compromises, if any.
 A finished work can then be qualitatively judged rather than only appreciated as an abstract piece.

 Configurations

-While there are no restriction to formats that Square Kufic should be written in, Square Kufic can be categorized into 3 most commonly used configurations.
+While there are no restrictions to formats that Square Kufic should be written in, Square Kufic can be categorized into three most commonly used configurations.